The Tax Cuts and Jobs Act: Breaking Down the Winners and Losers

 Let’s say that John, a single taxpayer, earned $16,000 last year.
-As tax law currently stands, that would put him in a 15-percent tax bracket.
-He would pay 10 percent in tax on his income up to $9,325 and 15 percent on the balance up to his total income of $16,000.
+That would have put him in a 15-percent tax bracket in 2017.
+He would have paid 10 percent in tax on his income up to $9,325 and 15 percent on the balance of his income up to $16,000.
 That’s a pretty significant tax bill of $1,933: $932 on the first $9,325, plus $1,001 of the $6,675 balance, for a total of $1,933.

-His total tax bill would therefore come out to $980: $932 or 10 percent of the first $9,325, plus $48 or 15 percent of the $325 balance.
+By comparison, John got a standard deduction of $6,350 in 2017, so he paid taxes on $9,650— $16,000 less his standard deduction of $6,350.
+His total tax bill came out to $980 in 2017: $932 or 10 percent of the first $9,325, plus $48 or 15 percent of the $325 balance.

 What About Families?

-The child tax credit is currently $1,000 per child under age 17.
-The GOP tax plan pushes this up to $1,600 per child, an increase of $600.
-The first $1,000 remains refundable just as it has always been.
-This means that a parent with zero tax liability would receive a refund from the IRS for $1,000 for each dependent child he can claim.
+The child tax credit was $1,000 per child under age 17 in 2017.
+The TCJA pushes this up to $2,000 per child, an increase of $1,000.
+The first $1,400 is refundable.
+This means that a parent with zero tax liability would receive a refund from the IRS for $1,400 for each dependent child he can claim.

-But they’re losing those four personal exemptions under the new law, one for each of their children, for a walloping total of $16,200.
-So John and his spouse would end up paying taxes on $16,200 more in income, which neutralizes that 3-percent break they’d get on their tax rate.
+But they’re losing those six personal exemptions under the new law, one for each of them and one for each of their children, for a walloping total of $24,300—$4,050 times six.
+So John and his spouse would end up paying taxes on $24,300 more in income, which neutralizes that 3-percent break they’d get on their tax rate.

-The Bill's Effect on the Middle Class
+The Law's Effect on the Middle Class

 These taxpayers might well end up having less in the way of itemized deductions.
 The theory is that the increased standard deduction is supposed to balance that, but will it really?

-So does a middle-income taxpayer win or lose under these proposed changes?
+So does a middle-income taxpayer win or lose under these changes?
 It depends.
 Does he have children?
 How many?
 Was he claiming a lot of itemized deductions that would now be eliminated?

-The Bill’s Effect on High Earners
+The Effect on High Earners

 What Happens Next?